 Up to congestion transactions affect the day-ahead dispatch and unit commitment.
 Despite that, up to congestion transactions were not required to pay uplift charges from their introduction in 2010 through October 31, 2020.
-On July 16, 2020, FERC issued an Order directing PJM to revise uplift allocation rules to allocate uplift to one side of up to congestion transactions.60 The Order requires PJM to treat an up to congestion transaction, for uplift allocation purposes, as if the up to congestion transaction were equivalent to a DEC at its sink point.
-On November 1, 2020, PJM began allocating uplift to up to congestion transactions.
-Up to congestion transactions also negatively affect FTR funding.61
+On July 16, 2020, FERC issued an Order directing PJM to revise uplift allocation rules to allocate uplift to one side of up to congestion transactions.
+The Order requires PJM to treat an up to congestion transaction, for uplift allocation purposes, as if the up to congestion transaction were equivalent to a DEC at its sink point.
+On November 1, 2020, PJM began allocating uplift to up to congestion transactions also negatively affect FTR funding.
+In the same of the day of the same of the